 To produce their dense leaf growth and plenty of flowers, Marigolds require a full day of direct sunlight.
 At least six hours is needed, but closer to eight is better for prolific blooming.
-In warmer regions, they may get by with as little as five hours, but more light is recommended.
+They may get by in warmer regions in as little as five hours, but more light is recommended.

 Marigolds are not accustomed to growing in the shade and won’t grow well under trees or in the shadows of other plants.
-It’s essential to take the orientation of your garden into account, especially when planting next to veggies that climb up trellises, to stop them from becoming shaded by nearby growth as your bed fills out.
+It’s essential to consider the orientation of your garden, especially when planting next to veggies that climb up trellises, to stop them from becoming shaded by nearby growth as your bed fills out.

 These plants can only handle partial sun in the early stages of growth.
-Small seedlings may benefit from some sun protection, planted in trays indoors or in a greenhouse.
-But, once they grow more than a few inches tall, they need the full day of sun to develop properly.
+Tiny seedlings may benefit from some sun protection, planted in trays indoors or in a greenhouse.
+But, once they grow more than a few inches tall, they need a full day of sun to develop properly.

-If your Marigolds don’t get enough light, the leaf growth will become leggy, and the plant will not produce many flowers if any at all.
+If your Marigolds don’t get enough light, the leaf growth will become leggy, and the plant will not produce many flowers.

 Best Locations in the Garden